Fotini Demos, owner and 55-year resident of Denver’s iconic “rose house,” has died at age 86.

 Particularly in her later years, Demos was beloved character in her neighborhood.
 Felixx Welliver, who rented her other house, remembers a woman whose personality was overflowing from the property in the form of flowers, music and food.

 “One of the funnier things that I remember about her from when I lived there is she liked to play Greek music outside of her door.
 She would have a regular tape deck and these old Greek tapes,” he said.
-“You know how some countries play prayer music so loud the old city could hear?
+“You know how some countries play prayer music so loud the whole city could hear?
 That was her.
 Any time somebody would walk by, she would cut them a rose and send them on their way, listening to music.

 “She would turn it on and then shut her door and go into the house.
 She went through different tape decks because the sun would melt them.
 So I would sneak out there and I would turn it down but I would do it ever so slightly to try to be sneaky about it.
 I’ve been in her house a lot and I know that when the door is shut, you can’t really hear it.
 So I would turn it down and hope that once she’s gone, she’s not going to notice.
 I’d run back to my place and sit down and pick up my beverage and relax and moments later it’s turned back up.”